Link-/stepfunctions_lab/src/workflows/backup_workflow/README.md

 - `lambda/` : Folder containg the payload of the backup lambda function
 - `terraform/` : Folder containing the terraform templates
-- `build.sh` : Script that will build the needed artefacts and prepare the terraform environment
+- `init.sh` : Script that will build the needed artefacts and prepare the terraform environment
 - `state_machine_definition.json.tpl` : The definition of the step function's state machine.
 It's been re-written as a terraform template to allow the injection of the lambda's arn in it

 ## Run